EVHaste/haste-makes-waste/_posts/2020-07-26-tldr-never-split-the-difference.markdown

 categories: career
 ---

-I'm on a quest to read the founding texts of █████, in part because I like learning stuff, but also because the air outside is poisonous and society is constantly two skips away from supernova.
+I'm on a quest to read the founding texts of WillowTree, in part because I like learning stuff, but also because the air outside is poisonous and society is constantly two skips away from supernova.

 Anyway here are my notes on *Never Split the Difference*, by Chris Voss.
 Sleep tight!